Isaac-Ndirangu-Muturi-749/Car-Price-Prediction-End-to-End-MLOps-Pipeline/README.md

 ### Model Training

-Model training scripts are located in `modelling/`.
+Model training scripts are located in the `modelling/` directory.
 The `xgboost_optimized_model.py` script performs hyperparameter tuning and trains the XGBoost model.

 Example usage: